Skip to main content

 Author Kerry Krycho

-Kerry works as the Global Product Development Manager at David C Cook, overseeing Life on Life product development for partners around the globe.
+Kerry has extensive background writing transformative Sunday school curriculum for at-risk communities.
 She loves seeing children light up when they realize how much Jesus loves them.

 More posts by Kerry Krycho